cheulyop/cheulyop.github.io/_posts/2018-03-23-setting-up-a-custom-domain-for-github-pages.md

 ![Adding DNS records]({{'/assets/img/dns_records.png' | absolute_url}})

-After creating a CNAME file, don't forget to push it to Github repo.
+After creating a CNAME file, don't forget to push it to GitHub repo.

 ### Setting HTTPS
 Finally, I set up https for my domain.
-It could be done by going to the Crypto tab in CloudFlare and selecting "Full" for SSL and turning "Alwyas use HTTPS" on.
+It could be done by going to the Crypto tab in CloudFlare and selecting "Full" for SSL and turning on "Always use HTTPS".

-After these steps, I could get my custom domain to point to my Jekyll website hosted by Github.
+After these steps, I could get my custom domain to point to my Jekyll website hosted by GitHub.

 ### References
 [[1]][1] Install Jekyll on macOS - desiredpersona